avesbox/acanthis/.website/json-schema.md

 ## Recursive Types

-During the generation of the schema Acanthis handles recursive types by using the `$ref` keyword.
+During the generation of the schema, Acanthis handles recursive types by using the `$ref` keyword.
 This means that the schema will reference itself when it encounters a recursive type.
 For example:

 ```dart
 final schema = object({